 Fit again for 1904-05, John started the season playing for the local South End club, but quickly displayed “such capital form” that he soon regained his place in the City pack, and appeared in 25 of Gloucester’s 34 fixtures, scoring a couple of tries.
 The second of these was in the County Cup Final against Bristol, which Gloucester won 12-0, as a result of which gold medals were presented to John and his teammates.
 At the end of that season, the Citizen reported that “though short in stature, Jewell is one of the cleverest of the City forwards in taking the ball in the line-out, is more than useful in the open, and a hard worker in the scrimmage.
 He turns the scales at 11st 12lbs.”

-John scored his final try for Gloucester in the 16-0 defeat of Bath at Kingsholm on 9th December 1905, and he played his last game for the Club in a County Cup match against Bream at Kingsholm on 24th February 1906, which Gloucester won 68-0.
-He finished his career for Gloucester with 77 appearances, five tries and 15 points.
+John played in 20 of Gloucester’s 37 fixtures during a very successful 1905-06 season, but scored his final try in the 16-0 defeat of Bath at Kingsholm on 9th December 1905, and played his last game for the Club in a County Cup match against Bream at Kingsholm on 24th February 1906, which Gloucester won 68-0.
+He finished his career with 77 appearances and five tries.